About the Summer BushMoot

 We do not send out any other tickets.

 Ethos - The Moot has a relaxed friendly atmosphere where people are interested in helping and sharing skills with each other.
 It has a community feel that we strive to keep and is the reason we have not grown the attendee numbers even though there is the demand for it.
 We do not want to lose what we have for the sake of being more commercial.

 Food and Provisions - The Moot is a self catering event*, you can find out more on local shops on the guidelines page.

-*There is a Meal 'Indian Taco's' available from 6-8pm on the 10th August, you can reserve your place and meal through the ticket shop here.
+*There is a Meal 'Indian Taco's' available from 6-8pm on the 2nd August and a Bacon & Pancakes breakfast on the morning of the 5th between 8 - 9am, you can reserve your place and meal through the ticket shop here.